 This is the most important section of the application form and it is an opportunity for you to tell us about yourself, what you can do and the skills and experience you have which make you a good candidate for the job.

 You need to show us that you meet the essential criteria for the job.
 You should refer to the employee specification, as this will detail what essential criteria you will need evidence of on your application form.
-Different jobs require different skills, knowledge, competencies and qualifications, so if you are applying for more than one job, please submit the relevant application form for each one.
+Different jobs require different skills, knowledge, competencies and qualifications, so if you are applying for more than one job, submit the relevant application form for each one.

 The selection panel will not read across the various sections of the application form.
 If you submit this information in another box or in a different section of the application form, it will not be considered by the selection panel.
 You must not use continuation sheets.
-Please use the relevant box provided.
+Use the relevant box provided.

 If you don’t tell us, we’ll not know!